By the end of this section, you will be able to:

 - Recognize the contributions that William Masters and Virginia Johnson’s research made to our understanding of the sexual response cycle

 - Define sexual orientation and gender identity

-Like food, sex is an important part of our lives.
+Like food, sex is an important part of many people's lives.
 From an evolutionary perspective, the reason is obvious—perpetuation of the species.
 Sexual behavior in humans, however, involves much more than reproduction.
 This section provides an overview of research that has been conducted on human sexual behavior and motivation.
-This section will close with a discussion of issues related to gender and sexual orientation.
+This section will close with a discussion of issues related to gender identity and expression and sexual orientation.

 Physiological Mechanisms of Sexual Behavior and Motivation

 Much of what we know about the physiological mechanisms that underlie sexual behavior and motivation comes from animal research.
 As you’ve learned, the hypothalamus plays an important role in motivated behaviors, and sex is no exception.
 In fact, lesions to an area of the hypothalamus called the medial preoptic area completely disrupt a male rat’s ability to engage in sexual behavior.
 Surprisingly, medial preoptic lesions do not change how hard a male rat is willing to work to gain access to a sexually receptive female (Figure 10.14).
 This suggests that the ability to engage in sexual behavior and the motivation to do so may be mediated by neural systems distinct from one another.

 Animal research suggests that limbic system structures such as the amygdala and nucleus accumbens are especially important for sexual motivation.
 Damage to these areas results in a decreased motivation to engage in sexual behavior, while leaving the ability to do so intact (Figure 10.15) (Everett, 1990).
 Similar dissociations of sexual motivation and sexual ability have also been observed in the female rat (Becker, Rudick, & Jenkins, 2001; Jenkins & Becker, 2001).